PankratzLab/Genvisis-Docs/InterpretResults/cnv-analysis-results.md

      - This will create the directory **[ProjectDir]/medianLRR/**
    - When the computation has finished, click the **Custom Plot** button
    - This will plot each sample’s median LRR and MAD (median absolute difference) LRR for the region.

+#### NOTE:

-   - Note: If MEDIAN is not on the x-axis and MAD is not on the y-axis, use the expandable menu on the left side of the plot.
+            If MEDIAN is not on the x-axis and MAD is not on the y-axis, use the expandable menu on the left side of the plot.
 The first option chosen will be plotted on the x-axis and the second on the y-axis.

    ![Image of a plot of median LRR vs median absolute difference with three distinct clusters and the copy number 2 cluster is off center from zero](/Images/cnv_interpretation_1.png)